Hamstone House

 Hamstone House is a large detached house on the St George's Hill estate in the English county of Surrey.
 The house stands in 8 acres of grounds that are bordered by St George's Hill Golf Club.

 History

 The house was designed in 1938 by Ian Forbes for the building contractor Peter Lind in the Neo-Georgian style, then in vogue.

 The house and lodges are built from concrete and faced with honey coloured hamstone, a form of limestone mined in Ham Hill in Somerset.
-The stone used to built Hamstone House was the last significant supply of the stone before the closure of the Ham Hill quarries for 40 years.
+The stone used to build Hamstone House was the last significant supply of the stone before the closure of the Ham Hill quarries for 40 years.
 Gargoyles bearing the initials of Lind and his wife sit atop the lead pipes of the house.